vpsfreecz/vpsadminos/docs/containers/send-receive.md

  - `--no-restart` to keep the moved/cloned container on the source node stopped
  - `--no-network-interfaces` to remove network interfaces from the container's config

+## Access control
+Public keys can be authorized for single or repeated use.
+By default it can be used repeatedly without further restrictions.
+When needed, it is possible to restrict which hosts will be allowed to connect, what container IDs will be accepted and to set a passphrase for further identification.
+`osctl receive authorized-keys add` accept these as options `--single-use`, `--from`, `--ctid` and `--passphrase`.

+Using passphrase it is possible to use the same public key multiple times with different names, e.g. once for every container send/receive and have the used key removed after the send/receive is completed.